IMAGINARY/muski-musicforairports.js/README.md

 # Muski: Music for Airports

-Version of the "Music for Airports" program for the Muski website.
+Adaptation of the "Music for Airports" program by Tero Parviainen for the Muski website.

 Based on the JavaScript edition of [Ambient 1: Music for Airports 2/1](https://en.wikipedia.org/wiki/Ambient_1:_Music_for_Airports) by Brian Eno, as built in the [JavaScript Systems Music](http://teropa.info/blog/2016/07/28/javascript-systems-music.html) guide.

-by Tero Parviainen.

 See the [original version](https://github.com/teropa/musicforairports.js).